wshito/js-project-template/README.md

 - `npm run build` will build `dist/main.js`
 - `npm run watch` will continuously build `dist/main.js` upon file changes.
-- `npm start` will start the webserver and the browser for hot reloading.
+- `npm run start` will start the webserver and the browser for hot reloading.
   Note that this will build the sources into the meomry and does not write out `dist/main.js`.
-So when you run the test cases that depends on `dist/main.js` you should use `npm run watch` or `npm run build` instead.
+So if your test cases depends on `dist/main.js` you should use `npm run watch` or `npm run build` instead.

 Your JS code goes to `src/index.js` which will be bundled and written out to `dist/main.js`.

+Your CSS goes to `src/css/style.css` which will be bundled and written out to `dist/main.js` by style-lader and css-loader.

-`dist/index.html` is the application's page that includes the bundled `dist/main.js` file.
+`dist/index.html` is the application page that includes the bundled `dist/main.js` file.

 ## How to test

 - `npm run test` will start the another webserver and browser for Jasmine test framework.
 This will build the sources into the memory and does not write out to `test/test-main.js`.
-Use `npm run test-watch` or `npm run build`.
+Use `npm run test-watch` or `npm run build` instead.
-- `npm run test-watch` will continuously build `test/app_apec.js` as the entry point and bundles to `test/test-main.js` which is included from `test/index.html`.
+- `npm run test-watch` will continuously build `test/app_apec.js` as the entry point and bundles it to `test/test-main.js` which is included from `test/index.html`.
 - `npm run test-build` will build `test/app_apec.js` as the entry point and writes out the bundle to `test/test-main.js`.